-2. An appropriate care plan, well delivered.
+2. An appropriate care plan, well delivered

 The care manager can also help the family to use the Plan of Care to make appropriate decisions for their loved one.
 For example, the care manager can help the family to determine if after surgery physical therapy is needed, a stay in a rehabilitation center might help or whether a home health nurse is needed.
-The geriatric care manager will help the family to find the right services for the senior, hire them and then will monitor the services to ensure that they are being delivered appropriately.
+The geriatric care manager will help the family to find the right services for the senior, hire them and monitor the services to ensure that they are being delivered appropriately.

-3. Helping families mediate disagreements among themselves.
+3. Helping families mediate disagreements among themselves

 Caring for a senior can be a highly emotional situation that can cause family disagreements to erupt.
 Family members may have strong opinions about what constitutes the best care for the senior, the selection of individual physicians, trusting diagnoses and second opinions, finances and more.
 A geriatric care manager is trained to meet with families and help them air their differences to reach consensus.
 They can help families solve problems regarding long-distance caregiving, at-home care, and long-term care questions.
 They can help families adjust to the illness of a loved one or an upsetting diagnosis.
 Care managers can help family members arrive at a common understanding that serves the best interests of their loved one.